Skip to main content

 • Multidisciplinary approaches, including social work, case management, counseling, and mental health care.

-To increase retention in HIV care, providers or other members of the interdisciplinary team should:
+To increase retention in HIV care, providers or other members of the interdisciplinary team will:

 • Document number of missed client appointments and efforts to bring the client into care.